-God's Pursuit of the Individual: The shepherd's action in the parable reflects God's deep concern for each individual, especially those who have straved.
-This aligns with the Anabaptist emphasis on personal faith and the belief that God actively seeks a relationship with every person.
+God's Pursuit of the Individual: The shep-

-Value of Each Person: The fact that the shepherd goes after the one lost sheep highlights the intrinsic value of each individual in the community.
+shepherd goes after the one lost sheep highlights the intrinsic value of each individual in the community.
 Anabaptists believe that each person is precious in God's eyes, mirroring the shepherd's care for each of his sheep.
 Repentance and Restoration: The joy over the sheep's return can be seen as symbolic of the joy in heaven over one sinner who repents.
-Anabaptists hold strong convictions about repentance and the transformative power of God's forgiveness in one's life.

-Community Responsibility: While not directly stated in the parable.
-Anabaptists might also interpret the shepherd's action as a model for the community's responsibility towards its members.
-The community should actively care for and seek to restore those who have wandered or are spiritually

-Critique of Religious Complacency: The contrast between the shepherd's action and the attitude of the ninety-nine sheep, who are not lost, could be interpreted as a critique of religious complacency.
-Anabaptists, with their focus on radical discipleship, would see this as a call to active faith, not just contentment with one's own spiritual status.
+Anabaptists hold strong convictions about repentance and the transformative power of God's forgiveness in one's ${ m life.}$ Community Responsibility: While not directly stated in the parable, Anabaptists might also interpret the shepherd's action as a model for the community's responsibility towards its members.
+The community should actively care for and seek to restore those who have wandered or are spiritually lost.
+Critique of Religious Complacency: The contrast between the shepherd's action and the attitude of the ninety-nine sheep, who are not lost, could be interpreted as a critique of religious complacency. tists, with their focus on radical discipleship, would see this as a call to active faith, not just contentment with one's own spiritual status.